ekorian/screenshot-tool/README.md

 xvfb-run -a npm start
 ```

+On some Linux systems you may see a sandbox error from Electron.
+The provided scripts set `ELECTRON_DISABLE_SANDBOX=1` for development convenience.
+For production packaging, configure setuid sandbox properly or keep sandbox disabled only in dev.

 ### Scripts
 - `start`: run the Electron app
 - `start:headless`: run via Xvfb (Linux headless)